chrootlogin/docker-nextcloud/README.md

 ## Donate

-If you want to donate for this project, you can send me some coins to the following address.
+If you want to donate for this project you can do it through [Github Sponsorship](https://github.com/sponsors/chrootlogin/).

+Or you can send me some crypto-coins to the following address:

 **Bitcoin**: bc1qvemyhud469qe4v6lcsn8sxu5e57m4sw3u2ujff